Image

 The Problem:

-In Vermont, the rate of tobacco use among pregnant and postpartum people is more than twice the national average.
+In Vermont, the rate of tobacco use among pregnant and postpartum woman is more than twice the national average.
 Among Vermonters with Medicaid and those uninsured, the rate of tobacco use is nearly 3x higher than those with private insurance.
 In an effort to increase quit attempts among these populations, the Vermont Tobacco Program developed a program offering financial incentives to individuals who completed Quitline coaching sessions.

 The Plan:

-In 2012, 802quits began offering up to $65 in quit tobacco incentives to certain high-risk individuals.
+In 2012, 802Quits began offering up to $65 in quit tobacco incentives to certain high-risk individuals.
 Thanks to the success of this effort, as of March 2021, the Tobacco Control Program now offers:

 • Up to $150 for people using menthol flavored tobacco products

-Currently, Vermont is the only state to offer all three incentives.
-Additionally, the Tobacco Control Program deployed a robust, paid digital media campaign to raise awareness and drive enrollment among the groups of interest, as well as health care providers.
+Additionally, the Tobacco Control Program deployed a robust, paid digital media campaign to raise awareness and drive enrollment among the groups of interest, and to increase health care provider referrals.

 The Outcome: